 A sign on public land celebrating the city of Buhler's Mennonite heritage had been up for many years, gathering dust and rust, when the city took it down, refurbished it and tried to put it back up last year.

 January 31, 2013|

 Local couple Mark and Krista Ball will be the speakers at the next Great Bend Aglow, set for Saturday, Feb.
 9, at Perkins Family Restaurant, 2920 10th St. Sign-in and social time begin at 9 a.m., with the meeting at 9:30 a.m.
 Everyone is welcome to attend.

 PRATT- It was a very rewarding Father's Day for the dad's of the Barton Bandits 13U baseball team.
 Behind exceptional pitching the Bandits successfully defended back-to-back tournament titles at the 2015 Smoky Ford Wood Bat Tournament held this weekend at the Green Sports Complex in Pratt.

 HAYS- The Golden Belt swim team recorded a first place finish at last weekend's meet in Hays.
 Aubrey Snapp placed first in all her events.
 Cal Dunekack and sister Camryn were standouts as well.
 Phane Pedigo and Dawson Clark were leaders in the high school boys events.
 All swimmers improved their times swimming in a 50 meter pool.

-This week's Chamber of Commerce Coffee will be hosted by the First Presbyterian Church, 2400 Washington, at 9:30 a.m., Thursday.
-Ambassador in charge will be Jan Westfall with greeters Mary Foley and Allene Owen.
-Coffee, doughnuts and door prizes will be available.
+This week's Chamber of Commerce Coffee will be hosted by Brookdale of Great Bend (Sterling House of Great Bend), 1206 Patton Road, at 9:30 a.m., Thursday.
+Host will be Scott Donovan with greeters Kevin Sundahl and Claudia Elsen.
+Coffee, refreshments and door prizes will be available.